Wholesale Colombian Emeralds

 Sakota Emerald – Wholesale supply in 2016

-We have just recently supplied a wholesale order of Sakota Emeralds from Brazil to some very interesting and regular projects in NYC, USA for the wholesale price as per below:
+We have just recently supplied a wholesale order of Sakota Emeralds from Brazil to some very interesting and regular projects in NYC, the USA for the wholesale price as per below:

 $9.00 per carat for 5mm rounds